-The Division of Equity and Inclusion has two arms: a steering committee which coordinates the work of approximately 80 people on campus to guide plans and implementation of initiatives, and a staff that oversees programming for specific identity groups that includes the American Indian Success Program (AISP), African American Education Empowerment Program (AME) and Latinos Unidos for College and Higher Achievement (LUCHA).
+The Division of Equity and Inclusion has 2 arms: a coordinating committee which guides the work of approximately 80 people on campus to guide plans and implementation of initiatives, and a staff that oversees programming for specific identity groups that includes the American Indian Success Program (AISP), African American Education Empowerment Program (AME) and Latinos Unidos for College and Higher Achievement (LUCHA).

 - 2016 Academic & Student Affairs Fall Conference on Student Letter (PPT)

 - Strategic Inclusion Plan 2016-2020

 - Out From the Shadows of Minneapolis: Power, Pride, and Perseverance at a Northern Community College book video

 - Add book link- Aug 9 Version

 - Insight News article on Equity and Inclusion Division

 Minneapolis College hosts a culturally, economically, linguistically, and racially diverse student body.
 As a Minority Serving Institution (MSI) the Minneapolis College Campus is among the most diverse campuses in Minnesota.
 72% of the student body is from a demographic underrepresented in higher education.